jsx-eslint/eslint-plugin-react/docs/rules/destructuring-assignment.md

 ### `ignoreClassFields`

-When `true` the rule will ignore class field declarations.
+When configured with `true`, the rule will ignore class field declarations.
+Examples of **correct** code for this rule:

-The following patterns are then considered okay and do not cause warnings:

 ```jsx
 class Foo extends React.PureComponent {